getting-things-gnome/gtg/README.md

     git pull --rebase

-### Solving dependencies for the main application

-The main software dependencies are listed in the "requirements.txt" file, which is a file that Python's "PIP" dependency solving tool can use to install everything you need and make things easier.
-You can install PIP by typing one of the following commands:
+### Dependencies

+* meson
+* python3
+* dbus-python
+* pycairo
+* pygobject (>= 3.20)
+* libLarch (>= 3.0)
+* itstool
+* gettext
+* Introspection (GIR) files and libraries from:
+  - GLib
+  - pango
+  - gdk-pixbuf
+  - GTK 3

+You can get most of those from your distribution packages:

-    sudo dnf install python3-pip  # On Fedora sudo apt install python3-pip  # On Ubuntu/Debian
+    # On Fedora

-If you want to install the majority of those dependencies using Linux distribution packages (instead of PIP), you can do this:
+    sudo dnf install meson python3-dbus python3-cairo python3-gobject gtk3 itstool gettext
+    # On Debian/Ubuntu
+    sudo apt install meson python3-dbus python3-cairo python3-gi gir1.2-pango-1.0 gir1.2-gdkpixbuf-2.0 gir1.2-gtk-3.0 itstool gettext

+liblarch may be harder to come by until distributions package the python3 version of it, alongside GTG 0.4+ itself.
+You can get it meanwhile via PIP (commonly provided by python3-pip package):

+    pip3 install --user -e git+https://github.com/getting-things-gnome/liblarch.git#egg=liblarch

+### Test dependencies

+To run the current testsuite, you need some additional packages (this list may be out of date):

     # On Fedora:
-    sudo dnf install python3-nose python3-pyflakes python3-spec python3-pycodestyle python3-mock python3-dbus gobject-introspection
+    sudo dnf install python3-nose python3-pyflakes python3-spec python3-pycodestyle python3-mock

     # On Ubuntu/Debian:
-    sudo apt install python3-nose python3-pyflakes python3-pep8 python3-pycodestyle python3-mock python3-dbus gobject-introspection
+    sudo apt install python3-nose python3-pyflakes python3-pep8 python3-pycodestyle python3-mock

-Still, running the developer version of GTG will not be possible without having "LibLarch" checked out or available on the system.
-The easiest way to have liblarch cloned and set up (along with all remaining missing dependencies, if any) is to let PIP do the work for you, with this command:

-    pip3 install --user -r requirements.txt
+You will currently also need the optional plugin dependencies, as the tests don't automatically skip them.
+(Help welcome improving that!)

 ### Solving dependencies for plugins (optional)